 RQ3: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on ongoing persistence?

-Data collected from this study was comprised of semi-structured interview transcripts and questionnaire survey.
+Data collected from this study were comprised of semi-structured interview transcripts and questionnaire survey.
 The information collected from the demographic questionnaire was used for descriptive information of the participants.
 Data analysis was used to identify, analyze, and report themes in this study.

 Braun and Clarke’s (2022) were the data analysis procedure used for this qualitative study.
-The procedures used was six phases of thematic analysis using an inductive approach to determine themes from data.
+The procedures used were six phases of thematic analysis using an inductive approach to determine themes from data.
 The preparation for coding the data involved a full and comprehensive review of each downloaded transcript to ensure accuracy of the transcript.
-Some of the words had to be deleted and square brackets for direct quotes was used to indicate that the word inside them was modified because it was not part of the original quote.
+Some of the words had to be deleted and square brackets for direct quotes were used to indicate that the word inside them was modified because it was not part of the original quote.
 The participants were allowed to speak freely to enhance the flow of the conversation.
 Upon completion of the one-on-one interviews, the researcher emailed the participants a copy of their transcript for review.

 To accurately analyze the data that emerged from the one-on-one interviews and the questionnaires, the researcher used thematic analysis by Braun and Clarke (2022).
 The qualitative coding software MAXQDA was used to code, categorize, and form themes from the data.
 Inductive data analysis was used by starting with raw data extracted from interview transcripts and questionnaire responses.
 This data approach enabled an openness to unforeseen discoveries and insights.
 Initial codes were developed to capture emerging ideas and patterns from the interviews.
 These codes were defined using quotes extracted from both transcripts and questionnaire responses.
 Throughout the transcripts, sections were highlighted, and comments were added to capture these initial codes from the data.